cmu-crafting-software/cmu-crafting-software.github.io/syllabus.md

 - Final project: 30%
 - Participation: 10%

+## Late days
+For the homeworks, you will have a total of six (6) late days.
+You may use up to two (2) late days per assignment.
+To use a late day, you need to to message the course staff in a private message on slack, informing us that you will be using a late day.

 ## Logistics and People
 - Main class: Tuesday, Thursday 4:00-5:20pm (offered over zoom)
 - Recitation: Friday 10:30-11:20am (offered over zoom)